minvws/nl-covid19-coronacheck-website/en/privacy-in-app.md

 The Minister of VWS is required by law to create an EU DCC for someone who requests one if they meet the requirements.
 They need to be vaccinated or possess a valid test result or recovery certificate.

 The General Data Protection Regulation (GDPR) lists six possible bases for processing personal data (Article 6 (1) AVG).
 The basis for processing your data is based on Article 6 (1) (e) of the GDPR: a task of general interest.
-Data concerning your health may be processed on the basis of Article 6 (1) (e) and Article 9 (2) (g) of the GDPR.
+Data concerning your health may be processed on the basis of Article 6 (1) (e) in conjunction with Article 9 (2) (b) of the GDPR.
 Since this is a certificate for travel within the EEA the basis must be found in European law (see Regulation 2021/953/EU and Temporary Decision DCC).

 ### Basis of European law